 VPNs help prevent this.
 They are an essential tool that keeps your data private, quietly working to prevent websites from sucking you dry.
 Digital privacy is a right that is eroding, and VPNs seem to be the only way we can maintain some semblance of privacy online.

-Here’s the recap of our best cheap VPN providers for 2021:
+Here’s the recap of our best cheap VPN providers:

 By now, you should know that I’m a big fan of Surfshark for their very well-balanced offering.
 It’s been a multi-year journey, and while I test other brands consistently, it remains my favorite child.
 But that’s just me.